-NSG 554.
-ADVANCED PRACTICE IN ADULT-GERONTOLOGY I THREE CREDITS
+NSG-554.
+ADVANCED PRACTICE IN ADULT-GERONTOLOGY I Credits: 3

-This course is designed to prepare advanced practice nursing students to provide acute primary health care to the adult-gerontology population.
+This course is designed to prepare advanced practice nursing students to provide acute primary health care to the adultgerontology population.
 The course integrates nursing theories that are evidence-based with health assessment and diagnostic reasoning of acute primary care health problems.
 Health promotion, protection and disease prevention interventions are provided with consideration of culturally diverse populations.

-Prerequisite: NSG 500, 530, 533 and 550 (NP's only)
+NSG-500, 530, 533 and 550

-NSG 555.
-ADVANCED PRACTICE IN ADULT-GERONTOLOGY II THREE CREDITS
+NSG-555.
+ADVANCED PRACTICE IN ADULT-GERONTOLOGY II Credits: 3

-This course is designed to prepare advanced practice nursing students to provide chronic primary health care to the adult-gerontology population.
+This course is designed to prepare advanced practice nursing students to provide chronic primary health care to the adultgerontology population.
 The course integrates nursing theories that are evidence-based with health assessment and diagnostic reasoning of chronic, primary health care problems.
 Health promotion, protection and disease prevention interventions are provided with consideration of culturally diverse populations.

-Prerequisite: NSG 500, 530, 533 and 550 (NP's only)
+NSG-500,530, 533 and 550

-NSG 560.
-HEALTHCARE OPERATIONS FOR THE NURSE EXECUTIVE THREE CREDITS
+NSG-560.
+HEALTHCARE OPERATIONS FOR THE NURSE EXECUTIVE

 This course prepares the nursing executive by examining the multiple administrative areas necessary for success at an executive level.
 The differences between US health care policy and the health care policies of various other countries will be explored.
 An analysis of select health care administration topics through the use of both individual and collaborative learning will prepare students to succeed in an ever-expanding, constantly changing health care environment.
-Prerequisite: Graduate standing

-NSG 561.
-ORGANIZATIONAL LEADERSHIP FOR THE NURSE EXECUTIVE THREE CREDITS
+NSG-561.
+ORGANIZATIONAL LEADERSHIP FOR THE NURSE EXECUTIVE Credits: 3